angeyumva/Student-Management-System-in-Java/readme.md

 1. Open the project in **NetBeans**.
 2. Make sure the SQLite JDBC library is added to the project libraries.
 3. Build the project.
-4. Run the project starting from the login form.
+4. Run the project starting from the login form:

+## Login

+On login page , use credentials
+Username: admin
+Password: 1234

 ## Main Functionalities